 Catechin as an astringent component leaches out in water at a high temperature of more than 80 degrees Celsius or 176 degrees Fahrenheit.
 Sencha tea that is made from finely processed burgeons of tea plants grown without blocking out sunlight contains a lot of catechin and less theanine.
 Theanine as a flavorful component is dissolved in water at a low temperature of more than 50 degrees Celsius or 122 degrees Fahrenheit.
 It is a major amino acid component which is further contained in earlier picked burgeons, notably first-picked ones.
 It inhibits excitatory action of caffeine.
 Gyokuro, a refined green tea made from tea leaves grown shielded from the sunlight before harvested, richly contains theanine as a flavorful component.
 Konacha tea is the powdery fragments collected in the finishing process of sencha and gyokuro.
 Basically, sushi restaurants use it.

 Matcha tea was brought from Southern Song China about 800 years ago as a medicine by Eisai, a Zen priest born in Okayama.
-In contrast to Sencha tea, whose drinkable ingredients is extracted in hot water, matcha tea is made by powdering dried tea leaves without kneading.
+In contrast to Sencha tea, whose drinkable ingredients are extracted in hot water, matcha tea is made by powdering dried tea leaves without kneading.
 Tea, along with the manners on how to drink it, spread among Zen Buddhist temples and later among the samurai class.
 The tea style of refined simplicity was established by Juko Murata in the late 15th century and completed by Sen no Rikyu in the late 16th century.
 The three Senke schools of tea ceremony, Omote-Senke, Ura-Senke and Mushanokoji-Senke, originate from Sen no Rikyu.
 Omote-Senke and Mushanokoji-Senke schools feature making a thin cover of bubbles on tea in a cup with a bamboo tea whisk, while Ura-Senke school is characterized by producing a generous foam like cappuccino.
 It is said more than half of tea ceremony students belong to Ura-Senke school now.
-In 1738, a method of making sencha tea was developed by Soen Nagatani and the reasonable priced tea spread among common people.
+In 1738, a method of making sencha tea was developed by Soen Nagatani and the reasonably priced tea spread among common people.

 Nikkan Bancha tea of Mimasaka City, called Mimasaka Bancha or Sakushu Bancha, is nationally known and it is one of the local specialties of Okayama Prefecture.
 Unlike sencha tea and other high-grade teas, the tea leaves are picked between the middle of July and the middle of August.
 In its unique method for production, the tea leaves are dried in the sun, with the tea juice poured over them.
 Having less bitterness, it is easy to drink for many people without distinction of age, including babies.